kazvizian/packlet-js/packages/cli/README.md

 ## Relationship to `@packlet/gpr`

 `@packlet/gpr` implements the underlying packing logic (`awakenGpr`).
 This CLI wraps it and adds manifest/JSON convenience output.

+Naming notes:

+- You can set `packlet.gprName` in a package's `package.json` (unscoped like `packlet-core` or fully scoped).
+- The `--name` flag (or `GPR_NAME`) also accepts unscoped or scoped values and overrides per-invocation.
+- In monorepos, naming defaults to the package's own name; in single-package repos we may also use the repo name.

 For conditional staging in CI tests, use the `prepare` subcommand from `@packlet/gpr` directly.

 ## License